Fermat-ORG/fermat-framework/README-DEV-TEAMS.md

 | 11 | Core Developer | Veteran full-time developer allowed to push changes to the bitDubai repo |

-Please note that whenever with talk about a full-time developer is equivalent to two part-time developers.
+Please note that whenever with mention a full-time developer is equivalent to mention two part-time developers.

 <br>
 ## Team Members